 - Independent directors are assigned to take care of minority shareholders who may make recommendations, comments or complaints to them.
 These independent directors will give appropriate consideration to each issue.
 For example, in the case of complaints, they will establish the facts and decide a suitable remedy.
 In the case that the independent directors consider that the recommendation has significant impact on those with vested interests or on the Company’s operations in general, that issue will then be submitted to the shareholder meeting for the shareholders’ consideration.

 - Shareholders will be encouraged to exercise their rights.
 For example, minority shareholders will be given the opportunity to add agenda items before the scheduled meeting date or to nominate directors.
 The agenda, however, may not be expanded without prior notice to shareholders.

-- The Board has taken measures against insider trading by relevant parties including directors, executives, employees and employees of the Group involved with that information (including the spouses and non sui-juris children of those individuals).
+- The Board has taken measures against insider trading by relevant parties including directors, executives, employees and employees of the Company involved with that information (including the spouses and non sui juris children of those individuals).